-The record of the hearing will be placed on file in the office of Dean of Students.
-The Dean of Students will notify the student in writing of the committee's decision immediately after the decision is reached.
+- The student shall be permitted to confront and question witnesses testifying against him/her at the hearing. - The record of the hearing will be placed on file in the office of Vice President of Students. - The Vice President of Students will notify the student in writing of the committee's decision immediately after the decision is reached.